cdaman123/jupyter/Log_analysis/README.md

 # Log analysis for Detecting XSS attack
-Parse log file and analyze them for check it there ans DOS or XSS attack using time-series analysis and pattern searching.
+Parsing log file and analyze them for check it there ans DOS or XSS attack using time-series analysis and pattern searching.